eurise-network/technical-reference/policies/code-hosting.md

   * Good and established usability
   * High visibility of you code
-  * Low barrier for findability and re-use
+  * Low barrier for find-ability and re-use
   * Good integration with other services and solutions

   When using commercial and in particular external services you must have